-In connection with this offering, our board of directors and our current stockholders are expected to approve the Biodesix, Inc. 2020 Equity Incentive Plan (the 2020 Incentive Plan), to be effective prior to the completion of this offering.
+In connection with this offering, our board of directors and our current stockholders are expected to approve the 2020 Incentive Plan, to be effective prior to the completion of this offering.
 The 2020 Incentive Plan, if created, would replace the 2016 Incentive Plan, as described above.
 The following summary describes what we expect to be the material terms of the 2020 Incentive Plan.
 This summary is not a complete description of all provisions of the 2020 Incentive Plan and is qualified in its entirety by reference to the 2020 Incentive Plan, which will be filed as an exhibit to the registration statement of which this prospectus is a part.